 Heisman Watch calls out the weekend’s polarizing performances and how they impact the Heisman Trophy race

-For our second consecutive year, HeismanWatch.com foretells the Heisman Trophy outcome with greater accuracy than ESPN’s panel of experts and USATODAY’s Gannett Heisman [voter] survey.
+The Heisman Calculator is a one-of-a-kind regression model that processes simulated Heisman votes.
+By using player and voter data from years past, we can identify statistical influencers that drive Heisman votes.
+For the third consecutive year, HeismanWatch.com foretells the Heisman Trophy outcome with greater accuracy than ESPN’s panel of experts and USATODAY’s Gannett Heisman [voter] survey.
 Congratulations[…]

 What a year!
 The most prestigious individual award in American sports goes to a former walk-on who has essentially mastered the quarterback position in college football.
 Mayfield’s name was peppered all around the top of every important passing category.
 Here’s where Mayfield ranks in the FBS: 1st in QB Rating (203.76) 1st in completion percentage[…]

 Why?
 Because you have better things to do with your Saturday night.

 Polls, rankings, “experts,” all tools the media uses to evaluate, group and ultimately award college football players and teams.
 Although hyperboles are fun, the only defining statement happens between the white lines.
 Baker Mayfield has proven week in and week out that he’s the best player in college football.
 He’s the epitome of efficiency and[…]

 Week 14…Meat Locks: Championship Weekend!
 Keith Lofton Some big time, monster games this week.
 If you aren’t tuned into some college football this weekend, you’re doing it wrong.
 Playoff implications with 6 teams vying for their shot at sneaking in with a victory and on top of that, a few teams fighting for a big[…]